Lusan-sapkota/Lusan-sapkota/README.md

 ## Thanks for stopping by!

-**If you find my work interesting, feel free to star my repositories!**
+**If you find my work interesting, feel free to star and fork my repositories!**

 </div>